ryanmckaytx/ryanmckaytx.github.io/content/pelican-review.md

 Content Cell  | Content Cell
 Content Cell  | Content Cell

-It rendered to html correctly, but need to add some style to this table.
+It rendered to html correctly.
+The template styling for tables needed some tweaking.